Why Marketing Directors Need to Start Investing More Time (and Money) Into Analytics

 Additional Reading: Advanced Facebook Page Insights: An Analysis Guide for Marketers

 Additional Reading: How to use Twitter analytics

 By spending time on each platform, marketers can see what types of content are resonating with each unique audience.
 You may, for example, determine videos provide the highest engagement on Facebook, but fall flat on your company blog.
-You might also discover that people engaging on social platforms are either established customers or are further along in the buyer’s journey than people who visit the website.
-Therefore, the messaging on each platform can be adjusted accordingly.
+Those engaging o your social platforms are more active than website visitors.
+They are either established customers or are deep in the buying process.
+Therefore, you can adjust the messaging on each platform accordingly.
 When you know what’s working on each platform, you can reallocate resources and energy to match the audience you’re speaking to, generating the best return across the board.

 In addition to focusing on one analytics platform over another, many marketers also make the mistake of taking a “Set it and forget it” approach.
 They may check in at the end of each month to see how things are going, but user behavior is dynamic.
 There was a time when marketers had to wait months to get reports from the sales department to see the results and impact of their initiatives, but with advanced analytics, marketers can see how campaigns and A/B tests are doing in real-time.

 Spending time in analytics platforms regularly creates agility that didn’t exist even ten years ago.
 Marketing teams can stop investing in a failing campaign before too much time and money is wasted, or they can make small tweaks along the way to improve engagement and response.
 Of course, this requires walking a fine line.
 Though no one wants to waste resources on a bad campaign, it’s critical not to make changes too early, before efforts have time to gain traction.
-But the data collected while measuring social media using Google Analytics reports can be used to determine how long it typically takes for a campaign to take flight or crash and burn, which is valuable insight that can’t be gained anywhere else.
+Googla Analytics report data helps determine how long it typically takes for a campaign to take flight or crash and burn.
+These valuable insights are unique to GA.
+You can’t find them anywhere else.